zellwk/zellwk.com/src/posts/2020-02-26-two-javascript-books.md

 Dan talks about his way of understanding JavaScript.
 He shares his mental model (which is very different from mine).
 And I’m having fun looking at JavaScript in a different way.

 Highly recommended if you already know some JavaScript.
-(If you don't JavaScript, I think this would confuse you more...).
+(If you don't know JavaScript, I think this would confuse you more...).

 Finally, if you need help with JavaScript, consider [Learn JavaScript](https://learnjavascript.today) by yours truly :)